-- 201.3.1 There shall be only one USMS membership per individual permitted at any time. - 201.3.2 In order for a swimmer to compete as a representative of a club, that club must be a member in good standing of an LMSC and USMS for the year a swimmer is registering. - 201.3.3 A swimmer shall register in the LMSC in which the club being represented is located.
-The swimmer need not reside within the LMSC territory. - 201.3.4 An unattached swimmer is an individual member who is registered with the club Unattached through an LMSC.
+201.3.1 There shall be only one USMS membership per individual permitted at any time.

+201.3.2 In order for a swimmer to compete as a representative of a club, that club must be a member in good standing of an LMSC and USMS for the year a swimmer is registering.

+201.3.3 A swimmer shall register in the LMSC in which the club being represented is located.
+The swimmer need not reside within the LMSC territory.

+201.3.4 An unattached swimmer is an individual member who is registered with the club Unattached through an LMSC.
 Swimmers registered with the club Unattached shall not complete in relays or score points in competition.
-Competing while registered with the club Unattached shall not be considered as representing a club for the purposes of 201.3.5. - 201.3.5 A swimmer shall not represent any club in competition for 60 consecutive days before transferring affiliation to another club, unless this transfer takes place at the time of annual registration.
+Competing while registered with the club Unattached shall not be considered as representing a club for the purposes of 201.3.5.

+201.3.5 A swimmer shall not represent any club in competition for 60 consecutive days before transferring affiliation to another club, unless this transfer takes place at the time of annual registration.
 A swimmer may declare unattached status at any time without written application.
-A swimmer intending to compete in an event after declaring unattached status shall notify the LMCS registrar of the declaration of unattached status prior to the event.
-The registrar shall change the club affiliation of the swimmer to the club Unattached and note the effective date. - 201.3.6 All applications for changes of membership (including transfers) must be accompanied by a reasonable fee to be determined by USMS and the LMSC in which the swimmer will register for change of membership.
+It is recommended that swimmers who intend to compete as unattached in a meet contact their registrar prior to the meet and request that their registration status be changed.
+The registrar shall change the club affiliation of the swimmer to the club Unattached and note the effective date.

+201.3.6 All applications for changes of membership (including transfers) must be accompanied by a reasonable fee to be determined by USMS and the LMSC in which the swimmer will register for change of membership.